Peptic Ulcer

 • Before your visit, write down questions you want answered.

 • At the visit, write down the name of a new diagnosis and any new medicines, treatments, or tests.
-Also, write down any new instructions your provider gives you.
+Also, write down any new instructions your doctor gives you.

 • Know why a new medicine or treatment is prescribed, and how it will help you.
 Also, know what the side effects are.